TritonDataCenter/sdc-ufds/README.md

 ufds-replicator comes with a sample replicator code that can be used as a standalone server with minor modifications.
 This code is located at examples/replicator.js.

-Assuming our second UFDS instance is pointing to a blank moray database, we need to load the minimal SDC bootstrap schema located at data/bootstrap.ldif.
-This data can be loaded with the following command (change your LDAP host and credentials variables accordingly):
+Assuming our second UFDS instance has no data in it, we need to load the minimal SDC bootstrap schema located at data/bootstrap.ldif.
+This data can be loaded with the following command (change your LDAP host variable accordingly):

-		$ LDAPTLS_REQCERT=allow ldapadd -H ldap://127.0.0.1:1389 -x -D cn=root -w secret -f data/bootstrap.ldif
+		$ LOCAL_UFDS_URL="ldap://127.0.0.1:1389" \
+		node examples/bootstrap-moray.js

 		adding new entry "o=smartdc"